Share this post on:

 Attention toward oneself could be associated with psychological mindedness and well-being, psychological distress, and negative mood states.

-Researchers distinguished between being aware of one’s thoughts and beliefs (the Adaptive side of being Self-Awareness) from being unable to advance critical thinking (its maladaptive side of Self-Focus).
+Researchers distinguished between being aware of one’s thoughts and beliefs (the Adaptive side of being self-aware) and being unable to advance critical thinking (its maladaptive side of Self-Focus).

 According to Ingram (1990), psychological distress occurs when Self-Attention is inflexible.
 Thus, Self-Absorption is the product of disproportional, inappropriate, and excessive focus on Self-Attention.